open-telemetry/semantic-conventions/docs/gen-ai/gen-ai-spans.md

 For custom model, a custom friendly name SHOULD be used.
 If none of these options apply, the `gen_ai.system` SHOULD be set to `_OTHER`.

+**[4]:** The `gen_ai.response.finish_reasons` frequently contains a single value since it's common for applications to only request a single completion and many models support generating only a single completion.
+If multiple finish reasons are provided, they SHOULD be provided in the same order as completions and SHOULD be separated by a comma only.

-**[4]:** If available.
+**[5]:** If available.
 The name of the GenAI model that provided the response.
 If the model is supplied by a vendor, then the value must be the exact name of the model actually used.
 If the model is a fine-tuned custom model, the value should have a more specific name than the base model that's been fine-tuned.